elunna/recipes/entres/no-fuss salmon cakes.md

 # no-fuss salmon cakes
 ---
-Yield: 2 servings
+Yield:
-Prep time: 45 min

 ## Ingredients
-- 3 6-oz cans wild-caught salmon (boneless or bones removed)
+- 3 6-oz cans wild-caught salmon (boneless, or bones removed)
 - 1 cup canned sweet potatoes
 - 1 egg
 - 1/2 cup almond flour
-- 3 scallions, thinly sliced, plus extra for garnish
+- 2 scallions, thinly sliced, plus extra for garnish
 - 2 tbsp fresh parsley, minced (or 2 tsp dried)
 - 2 tbsp fresh minced dill (or 2 tsp dried)
 - 1 tsp salt
 - 1/2 tsp paprika
 - 1/4 tsp ground black pepper
-- 2 tbsp ghee/coconut oil
+- 2 tbsp clarified butter, ghee, or coconut oil, melted
-- lemon wedges for serving
+- Lemon wedges for serving (optional)

 ## Instructions
-- Preheat oven to 425F and cover a large baking sheet with parchment paper.
+1. Preheat the oven to 425°F and cover a large baking sheet with parchment paper.
-- Drain the liquid from the salmon and crumble the fish into a large mixing bowl, removing the bones and flaking the fish with a fork.
-Add the sweet potato, egg, almond flour, scallions, parsley, dill, salt, paprika, and pepper and mix well with a wooden spoon.
+2. Drain the liquid from the salmon and crumble the fish into a large mixing bowl, removing the bones and flaking the fish with a fork.
+3. Add the sweet potato, egg, almond flour, scallions, parsley, dill, salt, paprika, and pepper and mix well with a wooden spoon.
-- Brush the parchment paper with the melted fat, then use a 1/3 cup measuring cup to scoop the cakes and drop them onto the parchment.
+4. Brush the parchment paper with the melted fat, then use a 1/3-cup measuring cup to scoop the cakes and drop them onto the parchment.
 Flatten the patties with your hand until they are uniform in thickness.
-- Bake for 20 min, then flip each patty with a spatula and return to the oven.
-Bake until golden brown, ~10 more minutes.
+5. Bake for 20 minutes, then flip each patty with a spatula and return to the oven.
+Bake until golden brown, about 10 more minutes.
-- Serve with sliced scallions and lemon wedges.
+6. Serve with sliced scallions and lemon wedges for squeezing over the top, if desired.

 ## Notes

-Whole30

-Pair with Tartar sauce!
+Created by Melissa Joulwan for It Starts With Food

+You can find de-boned canned salmon at your local health food store—that will save you about 10 minutes of prep time.
+Look for wild-caught to ensure you’re getting the highest level of nutrition, especially anti-inhammatory omega-3 fatty acids like EPA and DHA.
+These fatty acids come from the food wild salmon eat, like algae and krill.
+Farmed salmon don’t eat these foods, so they don’t contain the same healthy fats.

-Also try pairing with sauteed green beans and a fresh garden salad, grilled asparagus, or roasted sweet potatoes.
+While these salmon cakes are a complete meal on their own (especially topped with Tartar Sauce), they pair well with sautéed green beans and a fresh garden salad, our Grilled Asparagus with Lemon Zest, or Roasted Sweet Potatoes.

-- They also reheat beautifully, so make a double-batch and enjoy these for breakfast the next day - top two cakes with some wilted spinach and a fried egg.
+They also reheat beautifully, so make a double-batch and enjoy these for breakfast the next day—top two cakes with some wilted spinach and a fried egg.